 About the Festival

-Founded in 2005, the Newburyport Literary Association, Inc. will host its Thirteenth Festival April 27th and 28th.
+Founded in 2005, the Newburyport Literary Association, Inc. will host its Fifteenth Festival April 24th and 25th, 2020.

 Additional Funding By